piotrekkr/salesforce-archivist/README.md

 ## TODO

 - Add cli options to force re-download versions and document link lists
-- Add some example terraform and/or ansible to use for deploy to VM in cloud
+- Add some example terraform and/or ansible to use for deploy to VM in the cloud
 - Use proper logging
-- Switch to `uv`